MWers/prerender-varnish/README.md

 # prerender-varnish

-prerender-varnish is a Varnish configuration for serving pre-rendered HTML from Javascript pages/apps using [prerender.io](http://prerender.io/).
+prerender-varnish is a Varnish 3 configuration for serving pre-rendered HTML from Javascript pages/apps using [prerender.io](http://prerender.io/).

-prerender-varnish is currently in a pre-alpha state and is actively being developed.
+prerender-varnish is currently in a pre-alpha state.
 Anything can *and likely will* change.

 ## Using prerender-varnish